 - Medical Assistants: Provide clinical and administrative assistance in medical offices, including maintaining health records, measuring patients' vital signs and scheduling appointments.
 Most medical assistants are trained on the job, but certificate and associate programs are available.

 - Fitness Trainers: Assist clients in their efforts to be fitter and healthier, by teaching exercises, monitoring progress and advising about nutrition and healthy lifestyle choices.
-Personal trainers who earn a personal trainer certification often face the best job prospects.
+Personal trainers who earn a personal trainer certification may qualify for better jobs.

 Links to Sources and Associations